 Boredom: Yes, dogs can get bored.
 Imagine you are out for a walk and suddenly stop your pup from exploring the big wide world to have a long chat with your neighbor.
 That’s not very thrilling for Fido, is it?
 You may get a bored dog yawn in response; it is his way of saying, “hurry up, there are so many more exciting things to do!”

 Uncomfortable situations: Dog yawns often occur when they are uncomfortable with something in their daily life that they cannot get away from.
-For example, some animals hate being pet on the head.
+For example, the places where dogs like to be pet differ, and some animals hate being pet on the head.
 You may receive a head dip and irritated dog yawn in response.
 If your dog does this, try giving him a treat when you pet him so he understands it is a good thing.
 This reinforcement is often necessary for rescues who were abused.

 Medical issues: If your dog yawns longer than usual or stretches and burps accompany the yawning, there may be a medical reason, like abdominal pain.
 This behavior may require a trip to the vet’s office.